The Most Popular Search Engines Logos and Brands

 Yahoo Search Logo

-When Yahoo first entered the market, the company positioned itself as a website directory.
-The company soon evolved into a search engine, along with email, news, financial, and shopping services – an equally interesting story behind the name.
-When the founders tried to patent it, it turned out that the name had been taken up by a barbecue sauce manufacturer.
-Then, the developers decided to add an exclamation point, which became the main symbol of the company.
+When Yahoo first entered the market, it positioned itself as a website directory.
+The company soon evolved into a search engine, along with email, news, financial, and shopping services, and an equally interesting story behind the name.
+When the founders tried to patent it, they found that a barbecue sauce manufacturer had already taken the name.
+The developers then added an exclamation point, which became the company’s primary symbol.

-“Project Purple” – this is what Pentagram called the project of redesigning Yahoo’s visual identity in 2019.
-The designers decided to use a different font without serifs and rounding.
-The exclamation point is depicted in italics, which stands out against the name.
-Also, the designers picked up several shades of purple color for Yahoo.
+“Project Purple” was Pentagram’s 2019 project to redesign Yahoo’s visual identity.
+The designers chose a sans-serif font with rounded corners.
+The exclamation point is italicized, which makes it stand out against the name.
+Also, the designers picked up several shades of purple for Yahoo.

 Qwant